CCSMB/Standards/Standards/CCSMB-5.md

 ## Design
-A client will only listen to packets while the audio is being transmitted from a server The server will communicate to the client over modem
+A client will only listen to packets while the audio is being transmitted from a server The server will communicate to the client over modem It is recommended that servers use channels 2048-4096

 ## Packet
 A packet consists of the following fields in a table: